-This reserve includes the fair value gains and losses associated with the effective portion of designated cash flow hedging instruments.
-The cumulative deferred gain or loss on the hedge is recognised in the income statement when the hedged transaction impacts the income statement.
+This reserve includes fair value gains and losses associated with the effective portion of designated cash flow hedging instruments, net of deferred taxes to be realised when the position is settled.

-(h) Presentation
+(G) Presentation

 (i) Offsetting of income and expenses

 Income and expenses are not offset unless required or permitted by an accounting standard.
 This generally arises in either of the following circumstances: